frickinfire/roblosium-linux-wrapper/README.md

+## THIS IS AN OLD VERSION OF ROBLOX-LINUX-WRAPPER.
+ I DID NOT WRITE THIS, I JUST MODIFIED IT.
+PLEASE [SUPPORT THE DEVS](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper)

 ## Information
 This script is neither created nor officially supported by Roblox.
 It is unofficial and may be unstable.
 Use at your own risk.
 To install wine, please [see the official WineHQ documentation](https://www.winehq.org/download/) on how to install the appropriate version of Wine for your system.
 This program does not install Wine for you.